OpenSmallworld/magik-vscode/README.md

 S:\SW522\2019-10-09\core\bin\x86\runalias **-j -agentpath:S:\SW522\2019-10-09\core\bin\x86\mda.dll** -a S:\SW522\2019-10-09\cambridge_db\config\gis_aliases cambridge_db_open

 To start debugging in VS Code select Debug -> Start Debugging (**F5**) and select Magik from the list.
-The current threads should then be listed under Call Stack.
+The current threads should then be listed under Call Stack in the Debug View.
 Toggle breakpoints by selecting a line and pressing F9 or click to the left of a line number.

-Limitation: Compile (saved) files rather than methods during debugging to ensure the line numbers remain synced.
+Limitation: Compile (saved) files rather than methods during debugging to ensure the line numbers remain in step.

-There are some performance issues with stepping.
+Warning: There are some performance issues with stepping!

 ## Installation